Ajn0r/pet-palace-api/README.md

 ### Profile app

 An app for the user's profile, the profile is created automatically when they sign up and create a user, the profile can only be edited, it is not possible to delete it, and the user can also only have one profile.
+There is also some functionality to count the number of followings and followers.

 The profile model holds information about the user, such as name, description of them, profile image, if they are a pet owner or not, and when the profile was created and updated.

-The name will be generated from the username, and a default image will be displayed until the user changes it.
+A default image will be displayed until the user changes it, this is from the Code Institute django rest walkthrough.

 If the user is a pet owner, they will need to update their profile and check the checkbox for a pet owner, if not, they will be a regular user.
 If the user checks the pet owner box, they will get a small icon next to their name, and users should be able to filter to display posts and ads from only pet owners if they'd like.